SarvarKh/ofn-wiki/Continuous-Integration.md

 ## Travis CI

 Travis offers a free testing infrastructure for free software projects.
 All forks of the Open Food Network can use Travis CI.
-The configuration `.travis` configuration files contains all commands to execute on a Travis server to run the tests.
+The `.travis` configuration file contains all commands to execute on a Travis server to run the tests.

 ## Buildkite